 The foundation cannot begin without ceremony.

-Strings sustain beneath like bedrock.
-A French horn calls from distance.
-She speaks three words: "It is begun."
-A gong seals the dedication with single decisive tone.
-The cornerstone settles into earth—you hear the weight, the finality.
+A tam-tam seals the dedication.
+The stone settles into earth—you hear the weight, the finality.
 The building has a soul now.
-What was vision, what was labor, becomes sanctuary.

-Soprano, chamber choir, string quartet, frame drum, French horn, gong.
-The sacred made physical, breath made blessing.
+Soprano, chamber choir, string quartet, frame drum, percussion.
+The sacred made physical, breath made blessing, small hands consecrating impossible work.

 "THE ARCHITECT DREAMS"